chungers/infrakit/docs/content/gcp/index.md

 The number of [Managers] in your Swarm.
 You can pick either 1, 3 or 5 managers.
 We only recommend 1 manager for testing and dev setups.
-There are no failover guarantees with 1 manager — if the single manager fails the swarm will go down as well.
-Additionally, upgrading single-manager swarms is not currently guaranteed to succeed.
+There are no failover guarantees with 1 manager — if the manager fails the Swarm will go down as well.
+Additionally, upgrading single-manager Swarms is not currently guaranteed to succeed.

 We recommend at least 3 managers, and if you have a lot of workers, you should pick 5 managers.